Convalescent plasma (kon-vuh-LES-unt PLAZ-muh) therapy uses blood from people who've recovered from an illness to help others recover.

 After the procedure

-Your doctor will record your response and reaction to the treatment.
-He or she may record how long you needed to stay in the hospital or if you needed help with breathing or other therapies following the convalescent plasma procedure.
+You'll be closely monitored after you receive the convalescent plasma.
+Your doctor will record your response to the treatment.
+He or she also may record how long you need to stay in the hospital and if you need other therapies.